 1.2.3 The information specified in 1.2.2.3 and 1.2.2.4 shall be available from the vehicle manufacturer to relevant national authorities.
 (7.1.1.12)

 1.2.4.
-Security – the vehicle manufacturer shall implement and maintain processes to: (7.1.3)
+With regards to security for software updates, the vehicle manufacturer shall implement and maintain processes to: (7.1.3)

 (a) ensure software updates are protected to reasonably prevent manipulation before the update process is initiated; (7.1.3.1)